-The Southern Select Super Corporation and the State Government disclaim all liability for all claims, losses, damages, costs or expenses whatsoever (including consequential or incidental loss or damage), which arise as a result of or in connection with any use of, or reliance upon, any information in this document.
+Southern Select Super Corporation and the State Government disclaim all liability for all claims, losses, damages, costs or expenses whatsoever (including consequential or incidental loss or damage), which arise as a result of or in connection with any use of, or reliance upon, any information in this document.

-9. Glossary of terms
+10. Glossary of terms

-Now let's look at some important investment terms and their meaning:
+Now let's look at some important investment terms and their meanings:

-Asset classes

-These are the types of investments that make up the option(s) your super is invested in.
+then meanings.
+Asset classes These are the types of investments that make up the option(s) your super is invested in.
 Each asset class has its own particular risk and return characteristics.

-Business day

-A South Australian business day, which excludes South Australian public holidays.

-Consumer Price Index (CPI)

-The Consumer Price Index (CPI) is a measure of household inflation and includes statistics about price change for categories of household expenditure.

-Investment return objective

-The investment objectives state what each option aims to achieve.
-Unfortunately, there are no guarantees with investing so the objective should only be used as a guide when making a decision about your investment.
-Each of Super SA's Select's investment options has a different investment objective expressed over a particular investment time horizon.
+Consumer Price Index (CPI) The Consumer Price Index (CPI) is a measure of household inflation and includes statistics about price change for categories of household expenditure.
+Investment return objective The investment objectives state what each option aims to achieve.
+Unfortunately, there are no guarantees with investing so the objective should only be used as a guide when making a decision about your investments.
+Each of Super SA Select's investment options has a different investment objective expressed over a particular investment time horizon.
 The investment objective is expressed as a target return above the CPI rate, except in the case of Cash.
 For the Cash option the target return is the Reserve Bank of Australia cash rate.

-Investment time horizon

-This is the expected length of time it may take for an investment option to achieve its investment objective with a reasonable likelihood.
+Investment time horizon This is the expected length of time it may take for an investment option to achieve its investment objective with a reasonable likelihood.

-Return

-This is the amount of money your super earns.
+Return This is the amount of money your super earns.
 Returns may not always be positive.
 Depending on a number of factors, your investment can sometimes go down in value, just as it can go up.

-Risk and volatility

-This is the possibility that your super may fall in value or earn less than you expected.
-All investing involves trade-offs between risk and return.
+Risk and volatility This is the possibility that your super may fall in value or earn less than you expected.
+All investing involves tradeoffs between risk and return.
 Typically the more risk, the higher the potential returns.
 The less risk, the lower the potential returns.
 There is also a risk that your super may fall in value, earn less than expected or experience a negative return.
 Volatility relates to fluctuations in returns.
 For riskier investment options, returns may fluctuate greatly.
+Standard risk measure 6 This is a measure of risk that allows members to compare investment options.
+The risk measure expresses risk as the number of negative annual returns likely over any 20 year period.